DanielWinklehner/py_electrodes/README.md

 second.

 ## Setting up the Anaconda3 environment in Windows

+__WARNING: This used to work until 08/22/2019.
+Now there is a persistent OCC error that we haven't figured out yet!
+Currently, it is not working under Windows. :(__

 Create an environment using the attached windows spec file:

 ``conda create --name py_electrodes_env --file spec-file-win.txt``